cirosantilli/rails-cheat/README.md

     bundle exec rspec path/to/spec.rb

-Only run a test that includes a string
+Only run tests that include a string

     bundle exec rake spec SPEC=path/to/spec.rb SPEC_OPTS="-e \"should be successful and return 3 items\""